 The Director of Public Works may require the preparation of a Preliminary Storm Water Report in order to assess the impacts and public improvements needs of any project or development prior to preparation of a Final Storm Water Report and Plan.
 The Preliminary Storm Water Report shall be prepared by the Engineer and include a technical report and storm water plan as outlined in the following sections.
-Approval of a Preliminary Storm Water Report and Plan.
+Approval of a Preliminary Storm Water Report and Plan shall not be construed as approval of specific design details.

-(B) Preliminary Drainage Report Technical Report
+(B) Preliminary Drainage ReportTechnical Report